hschellman/training-docs/_episodes/07-grid-job-submission.md

 Now, let's look at some of these options in more detail.

-* `-M` sends mail after the job completes whether it was successful for not.
-The default is email only on error.
+* `--mail_always` sends mail after the job completes whether it was successful for not.
 To disable all emails, use `--mail_never`.
 * `-N` controls the number of identical jobs submitted with each cluster.
 Also called the process ID, the number ranges from 0 to N-1 and forms the part of the job ID number after the period, e.g. 12345678.N.
 * `--memory, --disk, --cpu, --expected-lifetime` request this much memory, disk, number of cpus, and max run time.
 Jobs that exceed the requested amounts will go into a held state.
 Defaults are 2000 MB, 10 GB, 1, and 8h, respectively.
 Note that jobs are charged against the DUNE FermiGrid quota according to the greater of memory/2000 MB and number of CPUs, with fractional values possible.
 For example, a 3000 MB request is charged 1.5 "slots", and 4000 MB would be charged 2.
 You are charged for the amount **requested**, not what is actually used, so you should not request any more than you actually need (your jobs will also take longer to start the more resources you request).
 Note also that jobs that run offsite do NOT count against the FermiGrid quota. **In general, aim for memory and run time requests that will cover 90-95% of your jobs and use the [autorelease feature][job-autorelease] to deal with the remainder**.
 * `-l` (or `--lines=`) allows you to pass additional arbitrary HTCondor-style `classad` variables into the job.
 In this case, we're specifying exactly what `Singularity` image we want to use in the job.
 It will be automatically set up for us when the job starts.
 Any other valid HTCondor `classad` is possible.
 In practice you don't have to do much beyond the `Singularity` image.
 Here, pay particular attention to the quotes and backslashes.